HouseOfBeck/gHALO/docs/PROJECT.md

 - Grow into a diagnostic suite that can identify communication topology problems and cluster health issues.

-## Non-Goals for the Initial Phase
+## Non-Goals for the Early Project

-- No benchmark implementation code.
 - No translated legacy HALO source.
 - No assumption that development machines have ROCm, HIP, MPI, RCCL, UCX, or GPU hardware installed.
 - No vendor-specific code paths outside isolated backend boundaries.
+- No GPU-only design that prevents a CPU/MPI reference path.
+- No diagnostic feature that changes HALO compatibility semantics without an explicit mode and documentation.

 ## Intended Users